luguslabs/habs/doc/archipel-federation-testing.md

 ## Play: Feel free to play with Archipel!
 **Warning!** Archipel must have minimum **2 nodes** alive to have an active service (validator) running!
 - If you stop 2 nodes the third node will remain in passive mode!
-- If you stop 2 passive nodes, the active node will also go in passive mode!
+- If you stop 2 passive nodes, the active node will switch in passive mode!

-We are considering that if 1 node is alone in Archipel Federation(with no peers), there is a problem, so it should not continue to validate.
+We are considering that if 1 node is alone in Archipel Federation, there is a problem, so it should not continue to validate.